ctorrao/trmnl-fuel-pricing-pt/README.md

 # Fuel Prices PT - TRMNL Plugin

-A [TRMNL](https://usetrmnl.com/) plugin that displays real-time fuel prices (Gasolina 95) for gas stations in Vila Franca de Xira, Portugal.
+A [TRMNL](https://usetrmnl.com/) plugin that displays real-time fuel prices for gas stations in Districts and Municipalities from Portugal.
 The data is fetched from the official Portuguese government fuel price database (DGEG - Direção-Geral de Energia e Geologia).

 ## Features